Sentieon/sentieon-google-genomics/README.md

   "NONPREEMPTIBLE_TRY": true,
   "STREAM_INPUT": "True",
   "DISK_SIZE": 300,
-  "PIPELINE": "TNseq",
+  "PIPELINE": "SOMATIC",
-  "RUN_TNSNV": null,
+  "CALLING_ALGO": "TNhaplotyper"
 }
 ```
-The `RUN_TNSNV` key can be change to `True` to use Sentieon's TNsnv variant caller.
-The `PIPELINE` key can be changed to `TNscope` to use the Sentieon TNscope variant caller for improved variant calling accuracy.
+The `CALLING_ALGO` key key can be change to `TNsnv`, `TNhaplotyper`, `TNhaplotyper2`, or `TNscope` to use Sentieon's TNsnv, TNhaplotyper, TNhaplotyper2 or TNscope variant callers, respectively.
 For large input files, `DISK_SIZE` should be increased.

 <a name="configurations_germline"/>